YOUNESELKACIMI/Licensing-Server-PKI/README.md

-# Licensing Server: Safeguarding User Authentication and Enclave Creation
+# Designing a Secure Licensing Server for User Authentication and Enclave Provisioning in Kubernetes

 # **Part 1: Defining an Architecture for Secure Licensing Server and Enclave Authentication**